ghlrobin/ghlrobin.github.io/_posts/boostcamp/week03-dl-basic/2022-10-03-03-optimization.md

 \end{aligned}
 $$

-- There are other norms like Layer Norm, Instance Norm and Group Norm
+- There are other norms like Layer Norm, Instance Norm and Group Norm.

 ![](/assets/img/boostcamp/2022-10-03-13-45-04.png)